-When debentures are redeemed out of capital the Rs.
+When debentures are redeemed out of capital the following entry is made: ng Rs.
 Rs.

-following entry is made:

 Debentures Account Dr. XXX

-To Bank Account XXX
+To Bank Account xxx

 Sometimes instead of passing one entry given above, the

 following two entries are passed:

 (a) Debentures Account Dr. XXX

-To Debenture holders XXX
+To Debenture holders xxx

 (c) Debenture holders Account Dr. XXX

-To Bank Account XXX
+To Bank Account xxx

-(3).
-Redemption by conversion:
+(3).Redemption by conversion: